Rolling (Suggested local club deadline: by February 28)

 What It Funds

 The Foundation offers several different scholarships, however our local area Rotary Clubs, through which Claremont Colleges students usually apply, sponsor only the Global Grants Scholarships.
 The award may be used in any country where Rotary Clubs are located (other than the U.S.) and provides $30,000 for tuition, fees, travel, and living expenses.
 Study must be in a field related to the fellow's long-term academic and professional plans.
-Candidates must specify the institution at which they plan to pursue their desired studies and gain acceptance to that institution by the final round of competition (in April).
+Candidates must specify the institution at which they plan to pursue their desired studies and gain acceptance to that institution by the final round of competition.

 As part of their fellowship application, applicants must explain how their graduate program and career align with one of the Rotary's six areas of focus: peace and conflict prevention/resolution, disease prevention and treatment, water and sanitation, maternal and child health, basic education and literacy, economic and community development.